jtopjian/terraform-provider-openstack-old/README.md

 ### openrc file

 All authentication can be done by sourcing an `openrc`-style file.
+For more information on that, see [http://docs.openstack.org/user-guide/content/cli_openrc.html].
+In short, this plugin will use environment variables that do things like set your username, password, API endpoint, and more.

 ### Terraform Configuration